Below are FAQs about the FLRA's ADR Services. If you have additional questions, please contact the appropriate FLRA office.

 All FLRA components offer ADR services.

-The Office of the General Counsel (OGC) offers ADR services in unfair labor practice and representation cases, both before cases are filed and while they are pending.
+The Office of the General Counsel (OGC) offers ADR services in pending unfair labor practice and representation cases.
 Through its Regional Offices and the OGC National Office, the OGC provides facilitation, intervention, training, and education services to agencies and unions.
-Many Regional Offices have a Regional Dispute Resolution Specialist who coordinates ADR services within the Region.

 The Office of Administrative Law Judges (OALJ) offers settlement judge services for parties that have hearings on ULP complaints pending before an ALJ.